MahediKamal/programming-in-emu8086___with-brief-theory/README.md

-👉Note: for comparing to resister, the size of resister should be the same `(we can't compare bx with cl)`
+**Note: for comparing to resister, the size of resister should be the same `(we can't compare bx with cl)`**

+# Let's check Loop operation💦
+## Steps for using loop instruction -
+   💣loop instruction is directly related to `cx` resister.  looping process will continue until the value of cx resister become `0`. <br>
+   💣First, we will set the value of cx resister to the number(say n) we want to loop. <br>
+   💣Then we will declear a label and do some work under the label and then write the loop instruction. the work under the label will be perform  n times. <br>

+**Note: Loop will always integrate on the value of cx.
+If we put ch =0 and cl = any_8_bit_number, then the value is also equal to the value of `cl`.**